bsamadi/Machine-Learning/content/en/docs/DomainAdaptation/_index.md

 ## [discriminative feature alignment (DFA)](https://arxiv.org/pdf/2006.12770.pdf)
 Note: Most of the text here have been copied from [here](https://arxiv.org/pdf/2006.12770.pdf).
 [Code:](https://github.com/JingWang18/Discriminative-Feature-Alignment)

+* idea
+** construct a common feature space under the guidance of the Gaussian prior.
+** instead of the discriminator error, it minimizes the direct L1-distance between the decoded samples.

 * Distribution alignment